Send us a message

 The Moorside Room

 The Moorside Room @ 9 Church Street, Kirkbymoorside, YO62 6AZ is available for hire.
-The space is ideal for exhibitions, meetings, children's parties, exercise classes, fund raising events and is the venue for the Kirkbymoorside Musical Memories sessions.
+The space is ideal for exhibitions meetings, children's parties, exercise classes, fund raising events and is the venue for the annual North Yorkshire Open Studios.

 Click Here for a Booking Form